derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/09/2022 16:24:51 : 3 Database Admins walked into a NoSQL bar.
+20/09/2022 16:24:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A product manager walks into a bar, asks for drink.
-Bartender says no, but will consider adding later.
+Number of days since I have encountered an array index error: -1.
 <!-- replace-with-joke ends -->